-Anne Irwin: Vice-President
+Anne Irwin: Chair

 Anne is a Toronto lawyer who over the past 20 years has practised in human rights, pay equity and administrative law; she currently specializes in education law with a focus on representing children and youth.
 As a parent of three children, one with special needs, she brings to the table both personal and professional experience advocating for children within the school system.
 Anne has significant experience in school related community work and has a particular interest in law reform, community development and public education in the area of education law.

 Rishma is a tax litigation lawyer with the Department of Justice in Toronto.
 While in law school, she completed a study abroad in France at L’Université Paris-Sorbonne.
 Rishma articled at the Department of Justice and clerked with the Ontario Court of Justice at College Park.
 She was called to the bar in 2009 and has been practicing with Justice for 7 years.

 Lennox is a Vice President in the Equity Research Group at TD Securities.
 He is a Senior Capital Markets professional with extensive experience evaluating public companies and structuring equity investment ideas for Canada’s leading institutional portfolio managers.
 Lennox applies a combination of Equity Analysis skills, Capital Markets expertise and Industry Knowledge to a coverage universe that spans Canadian Life Science, Pharmaceutical and Health Care companies.
 Lennox has been consistently ranked as a leading Health Care Analyst by various rating agencies.
 Prior to joining TD Securities, he was an Executive Director at CIBC World Markets.
 Lennox graduated from the University of Toronto, with a Master of Engineering (MEng).